Joy is one of the most positive emotions we humans can experience.

 Before getting to the technique itself, lets look at some of the benefits of the Smiling Buddha Meditation technique.

 - Opens the Third Eye chakra

 - Sit comfortably with your legs crossed and your spine in proper alignment.
-You may also sit in a chair if you prefer.
+You may sit in a chair if you prefer.
 You may find it beneficial to use one of the sitting positions used in Zen meditation.

 - Move your hands so they are at shoulder height and about 10 inches from your shoulders.
 Your elbows will be bent and your 2nd and 3rd finger should be pointing straight up.

 - Close your eyes and move them so you are looking at your third eye chakra (middle of the forehead).
 Be sure not to strain your eyes.

 - Chant the mantra Sa Ta Na Ma.
 This mantra means “Infinity, Life, Death, Rebirth.”
 Meditate on this mantra. (for more on this read: Kundalini Mantras)

 - To finish, warm your hands by rubbing the palms together, and place your hands over your eyes.